 - Car camping is on the rise and can eliminate the need to find a hotel.

 - Buy groceries and snacks ahead of time and bring it all with on the road trip so you don’t have to order out every night.

 Now of course, if your goal is New York and you live in California, it is cheaper to fly there than to road trip across the country.
-(But that would be an epic bucket list road trip if you did!)
-Save your super long-distance trips for another year, my friend.
-Stick to an easy to reach region for now.
+But that would be an epic bucket list road trip if you did!

 Generally, if I’m within an 8-hour driving distance, I’m not paying to fly.
 That’s my convenience cut off.
 This point varies from person to person, and sometimes with circumstances, but it’s a good rule of thumb.